gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 - Open Publii CMS and [install the plugin](https://getpublii.com/docs/plugins.html#installingplugins).
 - [Enable the plugin](https://getpublii.com/docs/plugins.html#enablingplugins).
 - Set plugin options by clicking on its name.
-- Save and or Sync your website to see it in action.
+- Save and Sync your website to see it in action.

 ## Settings
 The plugin allows for selecting multiple options.
 These options will only take effect after synchronizing the site to an Apache server.